top of page

 There was a talk/panel discussion during the exhibition facilitated by Adam Stead, with the three other artists and Ryan Haydon.
 A film of this talk and text is available here.

-Food production is the fundamental purpose of agriculture, a point raised by Ryan Haydon in his opening statement on the 2024 panel discussion.
+Food production is still the fundamental purpose of agriculture, a point raised by Ryan Haydon in his opening statement on the 2024 panel discussion.

 He went on to say that the work of farming today has evolved to further activities beyond solely food production.
-Farmers are now encouraged to create a ‘green and pleasant land' for the increasing number of leisure seekers and to support biodiversity by creating field buffers of wild flowers and new hedgerows.
+Farmers are now encouraged to create a ‘green and pleasant land' for the increasing number of leisure seekers and to support biodiversity by creating woodlands, field buffers of wild flowers and new hedgerows.

 All the artists taking part have a connection to Sussex.